zitouni/oai-cn5g-fed/docs/DEPLOY_SA5G_STEERING.md

 <br/>

-This tutorial shows how to configure the Traffic Redirection and Steering feature at SMF and UPF, based on policies from the PCF.
+This tutorial shows how to configure the Traffic Steering feature at SMF and UPF, based on policies from the PCF.

 We will show and validate:

-* Part 1: Traffic redirection scenario for a subscriber (gnbsim) with traffic classification and URL based redirection to destination server
-* Part 2: Traffic steering scenario for a two subscribers (gnbsim) with traffic classification and steer of uplink traffic to destination server using multiple N6 interfaces
+* Traffic steering scenario for a subscriber (gnbsim) with traffic classification and steering to destination server over multiple N6 inetrfaces at UPF

 ## 1. Pre-requisites
 Create a folder where you can store all the result files of the tutorial and later compare them with our provided result files.